catchorg/Catch2/docs/command-line.md

 is that as long as the random seed is fixed, running only some tests (e.g. via tag) does not change their relative order.

+> The subset stability was introduced in Catch2 v2.12.0

 <a id="rng-seed"></a>
 ## Specify a seed for the Random Number Generator